Brazil's COVID-19 vaccination program at risk due to 2nd dose no-shows

 COVID-19 Vaccination trackerhttps://graphics.reuters.com/world-coronavirus-tracker-and-maps/vaccination-rollout-and-access/

-(Reporting by Pedro Fonseca; Writing by Stephen Eisenhammer; Editing by Bill Berkrot)
+(Reporting by Pedro Fonseca; Writing by Stephen Eisenhammer; Editing by Bill Berkrot, Kirsten Donovan)

 ((stephen.eisenhammer@thomsonreuters.com; +55 11 5644 7726;))